apache/nuttx/Documentation/applications/examples/thttpd/index.rst

 ========================

 An example that builds ``netutils/thttpd`` with some simple NXFLAT CGI programs.
-See ``boards/README.txt`` for most THTTPD settings.
 In addition to those, this example accepts:

 - ``CONFIG_EXAMPLES_THTTPD_NOMAC``    – (May be defined to use software assigned MAC)